-When starting a company, finding the right customer service tool isn’t always at the top of the priority list; you’re more focused on getting customers and proving out your idea.
-Then, one day, a customer sends you a question.
+When starting out, finding the right customer service tool for your organization isn’t always at the top of the priority list.
+Then, one day, someone sends you a question.
 Then another.
 And another after that.

-Eventually, you’re regularly fielding questions from customers and may find it challenging to manage all the incoming requests.
-This is the point where most companies start looking for solutions to help them organize their support efforts.
+Eventually, you team is regularly fielding questions and may find it challenging to manage all the incoming requests.
+This is the point where most people start looking for solutions to help them organize their support efforts.

-However, if you’re strapped for resources, it may seem tough to justify investing in a proper support tool.
+However, if you’re strapped for resources, it may seem tough to justify investing in a proper email management tool.
 So why not look for something free?
-And if you’re in the market for a free support tool, you may well stumble across Google Collaborative Inbox.
+And if you’re in the market for a free shared email tool, you may well stumble across Google Collaborative Inbox.